Loading…

 (4) Any unpaid fee may be recovered by the Secretary of State as a civil debt.

-6. —(1) The Secretary of State may require a licensee to pay a deposit of such amount as the Secretary of State may determine on account of the fee payable.
+6.—(1)[F2 In relation to an application which falls within Band 2 or Band 3 in the Schedule, the Secretary of State may require an applicantF2] to pay a deposit of such amount as the Secretary of State may determine on account of the fee payable.

 (2) Subject to paragraph (3), the amount of the deposit must be calculated by reference to the estimated duration of the work likely to be required in relation to the application and the hourly rate payable.